Farm Management

 - Recent farmland sales in your county

-- What comparable ground is bringing for rent
+- What comparable ground is being brought for rent

 - Commodity prices and input costs affect lease rates